bobshort4bobby4/Connect4-PP3/README.md

   - the rules and final aim of the game to be obvious so that I can use the site easily.
   - to be entertained and engaged with the game from the initial load so I will have a positive experience using the site.
   - the game to function correctly and gameplay to be intuitive so that I do not have any frustrating emotions using the site.
-  - to be able to play the game on various different devices so that I can challenge myself at different skill levels.
+  - to be able to play the game on various different devices so that I can play when convenient.
   - to have any incorrect input rejected and the error explained clearly and quickly so I do not have any frustrating emotions using the site.

   ##### Return/frequent Visitor Goals.
   As a return/frequent visitor I want:
   - to be able to gauge my performance so that I can track my skill level .
-  - to be able to challenge myself by increasing difficulty of the game so that I can challange myself.
+  - to be able to increase difficulty of the game so that I can challenge myself.
   - to be able to play the game on various different devices so that I can access the site when convenient.

   ##### Website's Owner Goals.